 Before starting Prometheus, let's configure it.

-Prometheus collects metrics from monitored targets by scraping metrics HTTP endpoints on these targets.
-Since Prometheus also exposes data in the same manner about itself, it can also scrape and monitor its own health.
+Prometheus collects metrics from targets by scraping metrics HTTP endpoints.
+Since Prometheus exposes data in the same manner about itself, it can also scrape and monitor its own health.

 While a Prometheus server that collects only data about itself is not very